-Today, antifreeze/coolants come in many colors and each signifies a purpose.
+Today, coolants come in many colors, and each signifies a purpose.
 It can be confusing to have special-needs coolants that can be identified by their color when the color is not an industry standard.

 Let us begin to sort this out by pointing out the three principal groups of coolants.
 We will not define every possible coolant and its corresponding color.
 Indeed, yellow coolants may have very different compositions.
 A blue coolant may have the same formula as a red coolant.
 The three basic divisions include the following:

-The original glycol-based “green” antifreeze we are all familiar with.
-They have quick-acting silicate and phosphate corrosion inhibitors that do a good job inhibiting corrosion on both iron and aluminum surfaces.
+The original glycol-based green antifreeze we are all familiar with.
+They have quick-acting silicate and phosphate corrosion inhibitors that do a good job of inhibiting corrosion on both iron and aluminum surfaces.
 This familiar green liquid has proven its worth in all the temperature extremes of North America.

 Virtually any vehicle can use this fluid.
 Why not make this the universal coolant?
-You could, and maybe we have, but the corrosion inhibitors have a very short life and the antifreeze must be changed every other year or every 30,000 miles.
+You could, and maybe in a way we have, but the corrosion inhibitors have a very short life, and the antifreeze must be changed every other year or every 30,000 miles.

 If the customer fails to perform this maintenance, then expensive radiator, heater core and pump replacements soon follow.
 Unfortunately, many motorists do not keep up with maintenance, even with encouragement from their mechanics.

 These are coolants based on organic acid technology (OAT).
 They contain 2-ethylhexanoic-acid or 2-EHA and other organic acids but no silicates or phosphates.
 This formula gives longer life, thus replacing the short-lived silicates and phosphates.
 Many colors reside in this group.